-But, Jane Sadler, MD on the medical staff at Baylor Medical Center Garland said that BPA isn’t the only concern when it comes to plastic water bottles and extreme heat.
+But, Jane Sadler, MD, a family medicine doctor on the medical staff of Baylor Scott & White Medical Center – Plano, said BPA isn’t the only concern when it comes to plastic water bottles and extreme heat.

 “Bacteria loves heat, and it loves moisture,” Dr. Sadler said.
 “If you think about all of the bacteria in your mouth, that’s what’s being regenerated and rejuvenated in the bottle.”

 Because of the bacteria and chemicals that could be floating around inside your water bottle, the doctor said it is important to use them for their intended purpose.
-This means tossing out those disposable water bottles and washing your reusable ones thoroughly with hot, soapy water after each use.
+That means tossing out those disposable water bottles intended for single use and washing your reusable ones thoroughly with hot, soapy water after each use.

-“We also want to make sure that water bottles are stored in a cool place,” she said.
-“And that even when they’re being used, they should not be left in a car or re-drank after that.”
+“We also want to make sure that water bottles are stored in a cool place,” Dr. Sadler said.
+“And that even when they’re being used, they should not be left in a car or re-used after that.”

-And if you’re sending your kids back to school with a reusable bottle of water to keep them hydrated, make sure they are washing their hands before and after they drink from their bottle.
-This will help keep germs they pick up on school surfaces from getting into their drinking water.
+And if you’re sending your kids to school with a reusable bottle of water to keep them hydrated, remind them to wash their hands before and after they drink from their bottle.
+Handwashing will help keep germs they pick up on school surfaces from getting into their drinking water.

 If you’re concerned about BPA, purchase an easy-to-clean, BPA-free reusable water bottle.